PowerShell/PowerShell/docs/KNOWNISSUES.md

 cannot resolve `[Shell32.ShellFolderItem]` for FullCLR builds.
 This must be fixed ASAP.

-## `Microsoft.Management.Infrastructure.Native`

-Windows builds currently use the native stub; this should be replaced with actual compilation of the managed C++ library on Windows (with the stub used on Linux).

 ## CorePS Eventing Library

 The Eventing library reimplementation for Core PowerShell does not exist on